openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 W3C Verifiable Credentials may use an additional parameter for the `descriptor_map` with the `presentation_submission`: The `path_nested` object inside an Input Descriptor Mapping Object is used to describe how to find a returned Credential within a Verifiable Presentation, and contains a `format` parameter with the Credential format identifier as a value and a `path` parameter with a relative path to the Verifiable Credential.
 Non-normative examples can be found further in this section.

-### VC signed as a JWT, not using JSON-LD {#jwt_vc}
+### VCs and VPs secured using JOSE, COSE, and SD-JWT {#jose_cose_sdjwt_vc}

-This section illustrates presentation of a Credential conformant to [@VC_DATA] that is signed using JWS, and does not use JSON-LD.
+This section illustrates presentation of a Credential conformant to [@VC_DATA] that is signed using JOSE, COSE, and SD-JWT.

-The Credential format identifiers are `jwt_vc_json` for a W3C Verifiable Credential and `jwt_vp_json` for W3C Verifiable Presentation.
+The Credential format identifiers are `jose_vc_json` for a W3C Verifiable Credential and `jose_vp_json` for W3C Verifiable Presentation using JOSE, `cose_vc_json` for a W3C Verifiable Credential and `cose_vp_json` from a W3C Verifiable Presentation using COSE, and `sdjwt_vc_json` for a W3C Verifiable Credential and `sdjwt_vp_json` for a W3C Verifiable Presentation using SD-JWT.

 Cipher suites should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).

 #### Example Credential

-The following is a non-normative example of the payload of a JWT-based W3C Verifiable Credential that will be used throughout this section:
+The following is a non-normative example of the payload of a JOSE-based W3C Verifiable Credential that will be used throughout this section:

-<{{examples/credentials/jwt_vc.json}}
+<{{examples/credentials/jose_vc.json}}

 #### Presentation Request